+The Biden Administration took significant steps to address housing instability and homelessness, including by releasing the first federal plan for ending homelessness, All In: The Federal Strategic Plan to Prevent and End Homelessness.
 All In recommits the federal government to proven strategies to end homelessness, including Housing First.
 Adequately adopting a Housing First approach to ending homelessness requires a major investment in expanding housing vouchers, as well as developing and preserving homes affordable to the lowest-income people.
 Significant, sustained investments in the homeless sector workforce also are essential to the work of preventing and ending homelessness.
-The National Alliance to End Homelessness estimates that the homeless workforce sector faces a deficit of at least \$4.8 billion to adequately pay current workers.
-Many homeless service providers, particularly frontline workers, face a gap between their income and rent.
-Addressing this pay gap is critical to our collective efforts to end homelessness.